George Lucas: 1977–1993: Hiatus from directing and Indiana Jones

-1993–2012: Return to directing, Star Wars and Indiana Jones
+1993–2012: Return to directing, Star Wars, and Indiana Jones

-Having lost much of his fortune in a divorce settlement in 1987, Lucas was reluctant to return to Star Wars.
-However, the prequels, which were still only a series of basic ideas partially pulled from his original drafts of "The Star Wars", continued to tantalize him with technical possibilities that would make it worthwhile to revisit his older material.
+Having lost much of his fortune in a divorce settlement in 1987, Lucas was hesitant on making additional Star Wars features.
+However, the prequels, which were still only a series of ideas partially pulled from his original drafts of "The Star Wars", continued to tantalize him with technical possibilities that would make it worthwhile to revisit his older material.
 When Star Wars became popular once again, in the wake of Dark Horse's comic book line and Timothy Zahn's trilogy of spin-off novels, Lucas realized that there was still a large audience.
 His children were older, and with the explosion of CGI technology he began to consider directing once again.

 By 1993, it was announced, in Variety among other sources, that Lucas would be making the prequels.
 He began penning more to the story, indicating that the series would be a tragic one, examining Anakin Skywalker's fall to the dark side.
 Lucas also began to change the status of the prequels relative to the originals; at first, they were supposed to be a "filling-in" of history tangential to the originals, but now he saw that they could form the beginning of one long story that started with Anakin's childhood and ended with his death.
 This was the final step towards turning the film series into a "Saga".
 In 1994, Lucas began work on the screenplay of the first prequel, tentatively titled Episode I: The Beginning.

-In 1997, to celebrate the 20th anniversary of Star Wars, Lucas restored the original trilogy, also making numerous modifications using newly available digital technology to bring them closer to his original vision.
-The films were re-released in theaters as the "Special Edition".
-The trilogy received further modifications and restorations for DVD releases in 2004, Blu-ray releases in 2011, and 4K releases released in 2019.
+In 1997, to celebrate the 20th anniversary of Star Wars, Lucas restored the original trilogy and made numerous modifications using newly available digital technology to bring them closer to his original vision.
+The films were re-released in theaters as the "Special Editions".
+The trilogy received further modifications and restorations for DVD releases in 2004, Blu-ray releases in 2011 and 4K releases released in 2019.
 Additionally, Lucas released a director's cut of THX 1138 in 2004, with the film re-cut and containing a number of CGI additions.